-Global tourism is a multi billion-dollar industry and has a significant impact on the global economy.
+Global tourism is a multi-billion-dollar industry and has a significant impact on the global economy.
 It has grown rapidly in recent years, with the number of international tourist arrivals reaching 1.4 billion in 2018.
-It expected to continue to grow in the coming years.
+It is expected to continue to grow in the coming years.
 In this blog, we will examine global tourism.
-We will look at the global market, including its market cap, the most popular destinations, the percentage of tourism in coastal cities.
+We will look at the global market, including its market cap, the most popular destinations, and the percentage of tourism in coastal cities.

 With a market cap estimated to be worth over $7 trillion in 2018, tourism represents a significant contribution to the global economy.
 It accounts for approximately 10% of the world’s Gross Domestic Product (GDP).
 The industry provides jobs and generates income for millions of people, including hotel and restaurant workers, tour guides, and other service providers.

 The most popular tourist destinations in the world include both urban and rural areas.
 Paris, London, and Rome are some of the most visited cities.
 Tropical destinations such as Cancun and Bali are also popular.
 In terms of countries, France, Spain, and the United States are the top three destinations.
 Coastal cities are among the most popular destinations, as they offer a combination of sun, sand, and sea.
 They also tend to have a wide range of attractions and activities, making them appealing to a diverse range of tourists.
 It is estimated that global tourism to coastal cities makes up around 60-70%.
 These cities can offer a unique and memorable experience, combining natural beauty with cultural and historical attractions.